 - In a big bowl, combine yogurt, lemon juice, olive oil, ketchup, garlic, red pepper flakes, salt, cumin, black pepper, paprika, and cinnamon.

-- Place cubed country style pork into the yogurt marinade and coat thoroughly all sides.
+- Place cubed pork into the yogurt marinade and coat all sides thoroughly.
 Refrigerate ½ a day or better yet overnight covered with plastic wrap.

 - Place kabobs where there are no charcoal.
-Don’t put it directly on the charcoal, it can burn easily due to yogurt marinade.
-Cover with grill lid.
+Don’t put it directly above the charcoal, it can burn easily due to yogurt marinade.
+Cover the grill with lid.
 Check once in a while that there are no flames.
-Turn only when pork unstick from the grill, maybe around 4 minutes or so.
-Turn kabobs until all sides are cooked.
+Turn kabob when pork unstick from the grill, maybe around 4 minutes or so until all sides are evenly cooked.
 It is best to use an instant-read thermometer inserted into the center.
-When temperature reach 145 degrees F, remove from heat and let stand covered with foil for another 5 minutes.
-Kabob will continue cooking and temperature will read between 150 to 155 degrees F. Note: When grilling chicken, thermometer should read at least 165 degrees F (74 degrees C).
+When internal temperature reaches 145 degrees F, remove from the heat.
+For more doneness, cover with foil for another 5 minutes.
+Kabob will continue cooking and temperature will read between 150 to 155 degrees F.

 Notes